Port .NET Framework libraries to .NET Core

 - Do you need to refactor your code?

-- For those types which aren't portable, are there alternative APIs that accomplish the same task?
-For example if you're using the WebClient class, you might be able to use the HttpClient class instead.
+- For those types that aren't portable, are there alternative APIs that accomplish the same task?
+For example, if you're using the WebClient class, you might be able to use the HttpClient class instead.

 - If you have assemblies that are difficult to port, is it worth leaving them on .NET Framework for now?
 Here are some things to consider:

 - You may have some functionality in your library that's incompatible with .NET Core because it relies too heavily on .NET Framework or Windows-specific functionality.
 Is it worth leaving that functionality behind for now and releasing a temporary .NET Core version of your library with less features until resources are available to port the features?

 - Is it reasonable to write your own implementation of an unavailable .NET Framework API?
 You could consider copying, modifying, and using code from the .NET Framework reference source.
 The reference source code is licensed under the MIT License, so you have significant freedom to use the source as a basis for your own code.
 Just be sure to properly attribute Microsoft in your code.